broccolijs/broccoli/README.md

 };
 ```

-The function may use `broccoli.makeTree(path)` to create trees from paths on
-the file system.
-It may use plugins to create new, generated trees.

-The function must return a tree, or an array of trees.
+The function must return a tree object, which is typically created using a
+Broccoli plugin.

 ## Plugins